kernelmachine/cbtm/README.md

 This tutorial uses our `train_cbtm` script, which interfaces with SLURM.

 We have also provided an example sbatch script, if desired, in `metaseq/docs/example_sbatch.sh`.
-You may need to edit this example sbatch command to include any additional slurm arguments you might need, or otherwise.
+You may need to edit this example sbatch command to include any additional slurm arguments you might need to get it working on your system.

 ### Train experts